lietu/shylock/README.rst

 Locks are required when you have a distributed system (like any API) and you want to ensure consistency for your data and prevent race conditions.
 There are a lot of ways to implement them, and this library aims to provide easy access to some of the better ways.

-The library is written purely for use with asyncio code for now.
+The library is written primarily for use with asyncio code, but also supports normal synchronous usage.

 Supports MongoDB (using unique indexes + ttl indexes for consistency and safety) for now, can be extended for other storage systems pretty easily.